UWPCE-PythonCert/ProgrammingInPython/README.md

-# Python210CourseMaterials
+# Python310CourseMaterials

-Course Materials for Python 210
+Course Materials for Python 310: the first course in the UWPCE Python Certificate Program.

 Published here: